-Plus, DRUPA 2004 trade show was held in Germany three years ago.
-DRUPA is held only every four years, so many companies work hard to get some new product ready to show here.
+But the primary incentive to produce new printers for 2008 is the fact that DRUPA is the world's most prestigious showcase for new printers.
+DRUPA 2004 trade show was held in Germany four years ago.
+DRUPA is held only every four years, so many companies work hard to get some new product ready to show here in 2008.
 DRUPA occupies about 24 giant trade show buildings of Germanic proportions.
 So by May 2008 there will be quite a lot of new printers to talk about.
-But lets concentrate on 2007, since you need a new printer now.
-If you wait until 2008, your competitors will get further ahead.
+So lets concentrate on 2008, since you need a new printer now.
+If you wait until 2009, your competitors will get further ahead.